 Ready to amp up your fitness level and commit to your goals?
-This 4 Day workout routine is designed to help females strengthen and tone their muscles… at home.
+This 4 Day workout plan for females helps females strengthen and tone their muscles… at home.

 Instead of guessing which workout you should do today, get stronger, leaner, and more confident by working out four days per week and making the time you DO have, count.